DEVELOPMENT

 💰 What Affects IoT Application Development Costs?

-When planning out your IoT application development costs, it’s important to make sure that your budget is big enough, but while the exact numbers can’t be predicted since each case is unique, there are a couple of features that you and your development team might consider during your calculations.
+When planning out your IoT application development costs (or for example cost to make a Lime-like scooter app), it’s important to make sure that your budget is big enough, but while the exact numbers can’t be predicted since each case is unique, there are a couple of features that you and your development team might consider during your calculations.

 That includes: